Pycord-Development/pycord/.github/SECURITY.md

 If you find a vulnerability you have two ways to report it:

-- Write a dm to one of our core developers on https://pycord.dev/discord
+- Write a direct message to one of our core developers on https://pycord.dev/discord
 - Write an email to admin@pycord.dev